BerenMillidge/BerenMillidge.github.io/_posts/2023-03-30-CEM-as-inference.md

 layout: post
 ---

-**Author's note:** *I originally wrote this draft in mid 2020 as originally maths for a paper I never got around to writing.
+**Author's note:** *I originally wrote this draft in mid 2020 as maths for a paper I never got around to writing.
 I think it may be somewhat valuable but primarily archiving for historical reasons.*

 In this post, we present a quick and novel derivation of the cross-entropy method (CEM) algorithm derived explicitly as an inference algorithm.
 We first show how standard CEMcan be derived from a maximum likelihood objective using a standard mathematical procedure to relate inference and optimization problems.
 Secondly, we go beyond simple ML and extend CEM with a Gaussian prior which leads to an analytically tractable maximum-a-posteriori inference scheme.
 This scheme can similarly be treated as variational inferencewith a Gaussian variational distribution.